 In Machine mode of operation, cycles are not saved.
-In Teach-in submode, each machining step is executed using cycles and then stored and integrated into a complete teach-in program.
-You can subsequently use this teach-in program in parts production by repeating it as often as desired in Program run submode.
+In Teach-in submode, each machining step is executed with a cycle and then stored and integrated into a complete Teach-in program.
+You can subsequently use this Teach-in program in parts production by repeating it as often as desired in Program run submode.